 Disk Drill has a free trial that lets you recover 500 MB of data.
 After that, you’ll have to choose between a Pro ($89) and Enterprise ($499) version.

-Stellar Data Recovery is a software company from the Netherlands with 25 years of experience.
+Stellar Data Recovery is a software company from the India with 25 years of experience.
 It specializes in restoring videos, photos, documents, and audio files from USBs, SSDs, and HDDs, and it even claims to work on unbootable systems.

 - Supports all important formats and file systems